simple-crypto/simple-website/organization.md

 Silver sponsoring grants access to a yearly non-copyleft licence, namely the MIT one.
 They will not be released under a perpetual non-copyleft license because we expect tools to be continuously updated.

+_A note on patents._ The SIMPLE-Crypto Association does not fill patents.
+Our developments are all based on peer-reviewed published solutions and are either free of patents or should become free of patents in the long term.
+In the mid term, code projects are provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.